 If your podcast requires a multi-microphone setup, an XLR microphone can give you greater flexibility.
-Instead of plugging straight into your computer, XLR microphones connect to an audio interface (which we’ll cover later in this article) to amplify the signal and send it to your computer.
+Instead of plugging straight into your computer, XLR microphones connect to an audio interface to amplify the signal and send it to your computer.
 This type of configuration makes it easy to use multiple microphones and record each person to their own track.

-XLR microphones come in two main types: dynamic mics, like those used in classic broadcast studios, and condenser mics, which require a powered connection but are much more sensitive.
+XLR microphones come in two main types: dynamic and condenser mics.
+Dynamic mics were traditionally used in classic broadcast studios, while condenser mics require "phantom power" but are much more sensitive.

 Another important thing to understand is the concept of polar patterns or “pickup patterns.”
 In short, a microphone’s polar pattern describes the directionality with which it captures sound.

 For example, a cardioid microphone picks up sound only from the front, which is ideal for recording just one voice.
 Omnidirectional mics pick up sound from all around, which is better for recording groups.

 See our article What’s the Deal with Polar Patterns? for the full scoop.